binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 <br>

-If there is a tester that you need that purpleteam doesn't have, you can now create it.
+If there is a tester that you need that PurpleTeam doesn't have, you can now create it.

 # Environments